 As production was scheduled to start later that April, the very first product off the still would be a few months shy of four years old now.
 Plenty old enough to blend a few different barrels together and end up with a product that had to be called two years old (remember you have to go by the youngest whiskey in the bottle).

 Is Ezra Brooks Rye one of the new MGP rye recipes?
-I reached out their PR Agency for comment, and they were unwilling to give exact mash bill info.
+I reached out to Luxco's PR Agency for comment, and they were unwilling to give exact mash bill info.
 They did say that there was a little corn in the recipe, though.
 And that leads me to believe that at least some of the juice is the second recipe above.
 Is it all that recipe?
 Is there a mingling of two or three rye mash bills?
 No idea.
 What I do know is that it's from Indiana and has rye and corn in it.

 Oh, and that it tastes pretty good in spite of its age.